CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Experiments and Challenges.

 Try an experiment every 5th passage, from this list or anything else that strikes your fancy.
 These are experiments and maybe practice, not tests.
 Be curious.

-- Try the next level of preparation, if you're close to ready.
+- Try the next level of preparation.

 - Increase the speed of your first dictation.